rjhintz/git_workflows/gitflow_ogaws.md

 `$ git pull --rebase`

 ## Sync Master
-Use the following steps to synchronize the master branch.
+Use the following steps to synchronize with the base `open-guides/og-aws` master branch.

 * Run: